Best Practices for Jobs¶

 Additional details and information

 Core specialization is a feature designed to isolate system overhead (system interrupts, etc.) to designated cores on a compute node.
 It is generally helpful for running on KNL, especially if the application does not plan to use all physical cores on a 68-core compute node.
-Set aside 2 or 4 cores for core specialization is recommended.
+Setting aside 2 or 4 cores for core specialization is recommended.

 Examples are run on Cori.